csce-331-ritchey-2023a/project2_pi/src/Dao/README.md

 ## Design Decisions ##
 ### IDao Interface ###
-I understand the "I" is not java practice, but it helps me pretend I am actually programming in C#.
-It's comforting to pretend I'm not developing in Java instead.
 If you are not familiar with interfaces, an interface is a "contract" between itself and any class that implements it.
 It basically helps define all the interactions our classes will have.
 Also, it helps take full advantage of polymorphyism.
 I have it here to define the interactions the front end will have with the database.
+Note: I understand the "I" is not java practice, but it helps me pretend I am actually programming in C#.
+It's comforting to pretend I'm not developing in Java instead.

 ### Inventory DAO ###
 The biggest design decision to note is the inventory DAO.